pranshumaheshwari/spok/README.md

 # => false
 ```

-If `calendar` is not informed, it will default to the `:brasil` calendar.
+If `calendar` is not informed, it will default to the `:brazil` calendar.

 The available calendars are defined with `.yml` files [here](lib/spok/config/).